 Writing gigs are not all alike.
 While they all might be in English, different writing assignments will require vastly different writing skills.
 These writing skills are not universal — a great investigative journalist may make a terrible copy writer.
 But mastering more than one of these styles will make you much more attractive to potential employers and open up different types of work for you.

-For example, the type of writing for a social media campaign (bright, energetic, meant to connect with a consumer) will be vastly different than technical writing needed for a grant proposal (clear, informative, precise).
+For example, the type of writing a social media manager uses (bright, energetic, meant to connect with a consumer) will be vastly different than technical writing needed for a grant proposal (clear, informative, precise).
 Both could be paid writing gigs, but each will require disparate styles to accomplish their respective goals.

 To master different types of writing, it’s important to read.
 A lot.
 Look up great examples of award-winning copy writing, or read content marketing blogs to see what kinds of writing clients are raving about.
 Reading articles written in various styles allows you to start analyzing and internalizing the nuances of each, which in turn can help you write in those styles.